10 practical tips to reduce bloating

 Bloating is one of the most common gut issues reported.
-Feeling a little bloated, especially after a large meal, is quite common and is in fact generally a sign that your gut microbes are well-fed and happy.
-However it can also cause discomfort, nausea, diarrhoea, affect one's confidence and create other problems.
+Feeling a little bloated, especially after a large meal, is common and is generally a sign that your gut microbes are well-fed and happy.
+However bloating can be persistent and cause discomfort, nausea, diarrhoea, affect one's confidence and create other problems.
 Here are ten practical tips to help 'beat the bloat'!

 What causes bloating

-Bloating can be a sign of a food allergy or intolerance, and there are many other reasons you may feel bloated.
-It's not always down to the foods we eat, but also how we eat.
-Stress and fluctuating hormones, particularly for women around the time their period is due, can increase the likelihood of bloating.
+Bloating can be a sign of a food allergy or food intolerance, and there are many other reasons you may feel bloated.
+It's not just down to the foods we eat, but also how we eat.
+Stress, imbalanced gut bacteria, undigested carbohydrates, and fluctuating hormones, particularly for women around the time your period is due, can increase the likelihood of bloating.

 Tips to beat bloating

 1. Smaller, more frequent meals

 Too much food at any one time means lots of work for your gut microbes.
 Instead of having three main meals, split your food intake into four or five smaller meals spread across the day to make things more manageable for your gut microbes.

 You might enjoy our article '6 signs of an unhealthy gut'.